ConnorSweeneyDev/.config/readme.md

 ### Setup
 - Run `Set-ItemProperty 'HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem' -Name 'LongPathsEnabled'
-  -Value 1` in PowerShell Core as an admin.
+  -Value 1` in PowerShellCore as an admin.
 - Open control panel and go to the "Ease of Access Center" then "Make the computer easier to see" - enable "Turn off all unnecessary animations (when possible)".
 - Press Windows + I and search `taskbar`, go to taskbar settings and turn on "Automatically hide the